 My friends and I had just finished taking a private tour of Giza with Kh Mamdoh, who is an extraordinary Egyptologist.
-He was taking us shopping, when we stopped to pick up a shawerma wrap for take-away.
-I was hoping to eat some shawerma while in Egypt and here it was!
+He was taking us shopping when we stopped to pick up a shawarma wrap for take-away.
+I was hoping to eat some shawarma while in Egypt, and here it was.
 Thank you Kh Mamdoh ☺

-What I enjoyed about this shawerma take-away was that you could customize it and they also offered chicken shawerma.
-We really enjoyed this simple sandwich wrap, it was very tasty and flavorful.
+What I enjoyed about this shawarma take-away was that you could customize it, and they also offered chicken shawarma.

 Special thanks to Kh Mamdoh , who was an extraordinary guide.
 He brought us on an educational tour of the Pyramids of Giza and beyond.
 My friends and felt safe especially within the chaotic tourist area.
 Thank you for taking care of us crazy ladies!